limcaroline/cat-friends/README.md

 Future Implementation
 - Add an About page describing the band and its member profiles.
 This is a user story existing as could-have in the To-Do list in the cat-friend repo.
 - Add a Ticket booking and payment sections.
-- Increase the contrast in some parts by revisiting the color palette of the brand.

 **Credits**
 Content